krishna-santosh/WindowsSpotlightImages/README.md

 # WindowsSpotlightImages
-This is a small python code to get windows spotlight images (lock screen images). written in Python 3.9.0
+This is a small python code to get windows spotlight images (lock screen images)
 These images maybe subjected to *copyright*\
 Just Download the zip file and extract it\
 You can find a python file (spotlight.py)\